All Episodes

 They're certainly they move in awake circles.

-how I suppose I've just written a piece about this saying isn't by definition to be awake means that you question everything because you've gone on this heroic journey from normidum to awareness in which you've realised that everything you've been taught about the world is potentially untrue.
+Because you've gone on this heroic journey from normedom to awareness, in which you've realized that everything you've been taught about the world is potentially untrue.

-So it seems to me an illegitimate an intellectually illegitimate position for any supposedly awake person to condemn another awake person for asking questions about what could plausibly be a style.
+So it seems to me an illegitimate, an intellectually illegitimate position for any supposedly awake person to condemn another wake person for asking questions about what could plausibly be a sil.

 It doesn't compute.

-You cannot be awake and have a go at another awake person for asking difficult questions.
+You cannot be awake and have a go at another wake person for asking difficult questions, can you?

 I made a post a long time ago about this and just listed some of the things that people have said to me.

-I put a title on it, 50 ways to shut up your brother.
+I put like a title on it, like 50 Ways to Shut Up Your Brother.

-Not that it was my brother trying to shut me up or my family.
+Not that it was my brothers trying to shut me up or my family.

-So like if there's a principle, like say, and people agree that that principle has to If a person in the awake movement thinks it was okay to question the numbers of COVID deaths, whether Boris Johnson was supposedly ill in the hospital in St. Thomas Hospital in March 2020 at the same time as Matt Hancock and Prince Charles supposedly tested positive for a disease that doesn't exist.
+So if there's a principle, and people agree that that principle has to be like, so if a person in the awake movement thinks it was okay to question the numbers of COVID deaths, whether Boris Johnson was supposedly ill in hospital in St. Thomas Hospital in March 2020 at the same time as Matt Hancock and Prince Charles supposedly tested positive for a disease that doesn't exist.

-So the institutions and agencies that tried to kill you and tried to crush your businesses and tried to get you to inject poison into yourself, if they are doing those things for starters, they're by definition questionable.
+So the institutions and agencies that tried to kill you and try to crush your businesses and try to get you to inject poison into yourself, if they are doing those things for starters, they're by definition questionable.

 So when they do the next thing, we have to assume that it's not in our best interest and it's okay to question them.